nfernandes/morpheus/README.md

 ### Utils

 Extra functionalities that we can use as helpers for the controllers and that can be use in several controllers.

-In this case, i am using a template for the responses, to guarantee that we send always the same type of structure in the response.
+- reponse helper: Creating a standardized template for responses.
+To guarantee that it is always sent the same type of structure in the response.
 Allows easier collaboration with other systems.

-I am also using an email sender functionality based on nodemailer.
-I selected nodemailer because it is a reliable service easy to use and to set up.
+- sender helper: Email/SMS sender functionality based on nodemailer/puretext respectively.
+Nodemailer was selected because it is a reliable service easy to use and to set up.
+A gmail test account was setup to send the emails.
+Consequently, the from email used by default is the created gmail.
+However, if we would have a mailchimp or AWS SMTP or other the from email could be configurable.
+In the sending functionality, promised were use to keep synchronism in the response to a client system or the user directy.

-I setup an gmail test account to send the emails, consequently the from email is the one i setup.
-However, if we would have a mailchimp or AWS SMTP or other the from email could be changed also.
+- validator: Some functionalities using some pre-existent js validations and adding extra ones necessaies in the project context.

 Possible improvements